dij0s/PETAL/thesis/bachelor_thesis.typ

 This highlights the interfaces of the intent router, as detailed in the #ref(<intent_router_design>) below:
 #figure(image("figs/intent_router_design.svg", width: 80%), caption: "Intent router, interfaces")<intent_router_design>

-#highlight("TODO: détail déf pydantic ??")
-#highlight("TODO: parler que store parallèle ??")
-#highlight("TODO: parler quelque part d'async??")
-#highlight("TODO: parler au dessus coûte cher de faire un appel LLM")

 An assumption still lies in the nature of the field _location_ as it is assumed to either be set or unset.
 A set location does not necessarily imply that it is a valid municipality, inscribed in the published Swiss official commune register#footnote("https://www.bfs.admin.ch/bfs/en/home/basics/swiss-official-commune-register.html").
 A solution is proposed in the section #ref(<geocontext_retriever>, supplement: it => it.body).

 Finally, the query is routed according to the #ref(<ai_agent_design>):
 - If clarification is needed (either because the need for clarification is explicitly requested, or fields are missing), the request is sent to the clarify query agent (2).
-- If the conversation type is a correction request, the query is sent to the geocontext retriever agent (4).
+- If the conversation type is a correction request, the query is sent to the geocontext retriever agent (4) as it implies a re-assessment of the response without extra information.
-- If the intent is said to be actionable, the request is sent to both the geocontext retriever and the guidelines retriever agents, concurrently - (4) and (5).
+- If the intent is said to be actionable, the request is sent to both the geocontext retriever and the guidelines retriever agents, concurrently -(4) and (5)- enabling guideline-compliant responses.
 - Otherwise, the query is sent to the geocontext retriever agent (4).
-#highlight("TODO: mieux expliquer routing et pourquoi comme ça")

 With the aim of the user's query now clearly defined, the next step is to address any ambiguities or missing information with the clarification agent.

 ==== Clarify Query